boxyhq/remix-auth-sso/README.md

 ## SAML Jackson Service

-SAML Jackson is an open-source service that handles the SAML login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.
+SAML Jackson implements SSO as an OAuth 2.0 flow, abstracting away all the complexities of the underlying SAML/OIDC protocol.

 You can deploy SAML Jackson as a separate service.
 [Check out the documentation for more details](https://boxyhq.com/docs/jackson/deploy)

 ## Configuration

-SAML login requires a configuration for every tenant of yours.
+SSO login requires a connection for every tenant/product of yours.
 One common method is to use the domain for an email address to figure out which tenant they belong to.
 You can also use a unique tenant ID (string) from your backend for this, typically some kind of account or organization ID.

 Check out the [documentation](https://boxyhq.com/docs/jackson/sso-flow/#21-add-connection) for more details.